1.1 Credential Purpose, Sponsor, and Scope

 Key Takeaways

-• WCC means Wound Care Certified, and the credential is sponsored by the National Alliance of Wound Care and Ostomy.
+• WCC means Wound Care Certified, owned by the National Alliance of Wound Care and Ostomy (NAWCO) and administered by the certification board NAWCCB.

-• Certification does not override state practice acts, employer policy, or a clinician's own knowledge and expertise.
+• Certification never overrides state practice acts, employer policy, or the clinician's own competence.

 Orientation pointExam-prep meaning

-Scope boundaryState boards, employer guidelines, and personal competence still control practice.
+Scope boundaryState practice acts, employer policy, and personal competence still control practice.

 Test Your Knowledge

-Which organization sponsors the Wound Care Certified credential?
+Which organization owns and sponsors the Wound Care Certified credential?

 A